 Hi Farrell,

 Thank you for your essay.
 I can see that you have done a lot of research on the school and have a plan on which resources you want to utilize.
 Your mention of e-library development and your family’s experience with the Lombok earthquake are so interesting, and I believe this can be the reason why you want to pursue Statistics in NU and solidify your goal of using it to give back to your community.
 You can spend one paragraph on this and spend the rest of the essay just talking about NU and its resources.
 You do a good job of explaining how you want to interact with the school and can close the essay by emphasizing that you plan to lead the community (which you did).
-I don’t think you need the last sentence about the wolverine, and can end instead on how you are looking forward to work together with and contribute to NU.

 C.G.